-Bisquick chicken cobbler recipe is a quick way to use leftover or shredded rotisserie chicken, frozen vegetables and cream of chicken soup in one pot.
+This is our easy Bisquick chicken cobbler recipe with rotisserie chicken, frozen vegetables and cream of chicken soup baked in one dish.
 Pour on the crust or lay fluffy Bisquick biscuits on top for a crispier bite.

 This is a bit similar to our Bisquick Pot Pie but like I said you can tweak it all sorts of different ways.
 Cream of mushroom works if you prefer those flavors to this condensed soup.
 You can make it from scratch but canned just makes everything easier.